 If you want to continue building your website with Fluid, continue here.

 Templavoila is an extension that's not part of TYPO3 by default.
 It was developed for a commercial project in 2004, to provide more flexibility than found in the traditional way of templating.
-Although its maintenance was questionable for a while, new versions have been released that will work with TYPO3 6.2 and TYPO3 7.x.
-You can find it in the TYPO3 Extension Repository (TER).
+Although its maintenance was questionable for a while, new versions have been released that will work with TYPO3 up to version 9.
+You can find those in the TYPO3 Extension Repository (TER).

 Pros: easy to use, easy setup, needs little Typoscript, very flexible, easy to build complex page structures, support for latest TYPO3 versions